judka-uriel/uriel-book/uriel_en.md

 <!-- In the Babylonian exile the tree lost 10 roots. -->

-In the days of the Second Temple, branches began to sprout from the trunk, from which the branch of the *perushim* has continued to grow to our own day.
+In the days of the Second Temple, branches began to sprout from the trunk, from which the branch of the Perushim has continued to grow to our own day.
-This branch divided into Sephardim and Ashkenazim, the Ashkenazic branch — into Litvaks and Hasidim, the Hasidic — into Chabad adherents, etc.  Recently the branches of *haredim* and *hardal* have appeared.
+This branch divided into Sephardim and Ashkenazim, the Ashkenazic branch — into Litvaks and Hasidim, the Hasidic — into Chabad adherents, etc.  Recently the branches of Haredim and Hardal have appeared.
 All these are Orthodox branches — very large, but by now they have become wooden, i.e., have ceased growing, have stopped expanding physically and spiritually.  <!-- The Modern and Religious Zionist branches are growing, but somewhere hidden. -->